 – John Christopher Jones, The Internet and Everyone, 2000

-Departing from the two-year artistic research project, that was implemented through a series of in situ workshops with peripheral artist communities in South Australian outback, Finnish Lapland and Russian Kola peninsula, we, the researchers of Margin to Margin, found ourselves left with a wide variety of material and immaterial raw data that still bears great potential in itself.
-We decided that the next step would be to transform the collected textual, video, photo and audio materials and data into an interactive documentary (iDoc) that explores the theme of marginality in a wider sense of the word, drawing from the skill and knowledge of the participating communities, their relationship with art and craft making and their life stories.
+Departing from the two-year artistic research project, that was implemented through a series of in situ workshops with peripheral artist communities in Finnish Lapland, Russian Kola peninsula and South Australian outback, we, the researchers of Margin to Margin, found ourselves left with a wide variety of material and immaterial raw data that still bears great potential in itself.
+We decided that the next step would be to transform the collected textual, video, photo and audio materials and data into an interactive web-documentary (webdoc) that explores the theme of marginality in a wider sense of the word, drawing from the skill and knowledge of the participating communities, their relationship with art and craft making and their life stories.
 This will serve the objectives to promote, diffuse and continue the project.
 We are currently seek time and funding to proceed with the implementation.

 Our approach during the workshops aimed to enable art making activities around specific themes: roles and identities, “the margin” and art making as a coping mechanism.
 After the introduction of the themes, the participants would engage in the process of creation, resorting to various media and techniques, such as painting, textile art and installations.
 Once an art piece was produced, the maker would share the stories and reflections behind its creation.
 Additionally, we initiated discussions between the different locations, having the participants share artefacts and messages that would be sent from one margin to another.

 Throughout the two years of Margin to Margin, we have collected various types of materials and data to base the web-platform upon, namely: